 At ingestion time, a delta counter must have a ∆ character at the beginning.
-Just like any other measurement data in Wavefront a delta counter series is uniquely identified by its name, source, and any point tags.
+Just like any other measurement data in a delta counter series is uniquely identified by its name, source, and any point tags.

 For example, imagine we are trying to track the total number of errors that occur across lambda functions running in a given AWS region.
-Each invocation of the function would measure how many errors occurred during that run and would emit that to Wavefront.
+Each invocation of the function would measure how many errors occurred during that run and would emit that to the Wavefront service.

 If 5 errors were encountered during a given run, a Lambda running in the

 us-west-2 region would send:

 ∆errors.count 5 source=lambda region=us-west-2.
-Wavefront automatically aggregates any increments received for that same counter allowing you to know the total number of errors that occurred over time, across any number of lambda invocations without any function needing to keep track of that overall state!
+We automatically aggregate any increments received for that same counter, allowing you to know the total number of errors that occurred over time, across any number of lambda invocations without any function needing to keep track of that overall state!

-Before release 2020.26, Wavefront originally stored delta values internally as regular metrics emitted every minutes.
+Before release 2020.26, delta values were stored internally as regular metrics emitted every minutes.

 For the above example if the data measured across 3 minutes had been a total of: 10 errors in minute 1, 15 errors in minute 2, and 5 errors in minute 3 then if you queried

 ts(errors.count) for that time range you would see a monotonically increasing count showing 10, 25, 30 across those 3 minutes.

-Starting with release 2020.26, Wavefront has a new data type specifically for storing delta counters is part of the product.
+Starting with release 2020.26, a new data type for storing delta counters is part of the product.
 Data ingestion of delta counters remains unchanged, and a delta (∆) is still required to indicate a delta counter, but the data is now queried via

 cs() instead of

 ts().
 The original delta counters still report minutely, but instead of maintaining a monotonically increasing count they report the total number of increments that occurred within each minute.
 In our example,

 cs(errors.count) displays values of 10, 15, and 5.
 See Counters and Delta Counters for details and examples.